PvP-Green1023/HackZero/README.md

-#    Koko wa Hack kuraianto o daunrōdo dekiru bashodesu
-##    This is where you can download the Hack Client
+#    This is where you can download the Hack Client